dead-soull/osu-friends-coolest-skins-/README.md

 # Let's get started! uwu

-skins are in order from new to old (click the name to download) (HQ) after the author means that you should have a decent pc and have HighResolution = 1 in your Config.ini in the osu! folder to run the skin without any problems
+Skins are in order from new to old (click the name to download)

+(HQ) after the author means that you should have a decent pc and have HighResolution = 1 in your Config.ini in the osu! folder to run the skin without any problems

 # [Kucheryavyy's skin](https://deadsoul.s-ul.eu/3H3qh2EV)